 "It really is an anachronism," written during a very different time in diplomatic and constitutional history, said Stephen Vladeck, a professor at the University of Texas School of Law.
 "The statue was written at a time when Congress thought it had the power to criminalize this kind of ill-conceived, but not illegal, speech."

 Over the years, politicians and public figures have been accused of violating the Logan Act, often by political rivals.
-The Rev. Jesse Jackson's diplomatic activities in several countries in the 1980s, including trips to Cuba to negotiate the release of prisoners, raised questions about whether he violated the act.
-So did former NBA star Dennis Rodman's travels to North Korea to meet with dictator Kim Jong Un in 2014.
+The Rev. Jesse Jackson's diplomatic activities in several countries in the 1980s, including trips to Cuba to negotiate the release prisoners, raised questions about whether he violated the act.
+So did NBA star Dennis Rodman's travels to North Korea to meet with dictator Kim Jong Un in 2014.
 Another allegation involved a letter sent by 47 Republican senators to Iran's leaders in 2015, warning them against making a nuclear deal with Obama.

 None of those cases yielded criminal charges.
 A court could find the Logan Act no longer valid under a legal doctrine that says statutes become unenforceable if they are never used.